rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 **99% of the PHP files were converted automatically**, editing 200k+ lines of code.

-Automated migration by Custom Rector rules (2000+ files) included:
+An automated migration by Custom Rector rules of 2000+ files included:

 * Fuel Query Builder → Laravel Query Builder
 * Non psr-4 → psr-4